This blog post is contributed to Filecoin TL;DR by a guest writer. Catrina is an Investment Partner at Portal Ventures.

 - Reproducibility of training data output via Blockchain’s immutable record of past ETL operations & queries (e.g. Kamu)

 Summary by AI: The closed-door nature of Big Tech’s LLM precludes the possibility of an “AI Democracy,” where every developer or user should be able to contribute both algorithms and data to an LLM model, and in turn receive a fraction of the future profits from the model.
 AI should be accessible for, relevant to, and owned by everyone.
 Blockchain networks will enable users to provide feedback, contribute data for potential profits from model monetization, and enable developers to have visibility and the ability to compose and fine-tune algorithms with verifiability and built-on lineage.
-Sovereignty of both data and algorithm will be enabled by web3 innovations such as content-addressing/IPFS and Urbit.
+The sovereignty of both data and algorithm will be enabled by web3 innovations such as content-addressing/IPFS and Urbit.
 Reproducibility of training data output via Blockchain’s immutable record of past ETL operations and queries will also be possible.

 Installation of Incentives for Data Contribution